harrisjunaid/MITXPRO-MODULE-15/README.md

 ## About The Project

-getting data is called a side effect in web components and doesent affect rendering part of the life cycle and can be controlled in useEffect
+getting data is called a side effect in web components and doesent affect rendering part of the life cycle and can be controlled in useEffect. useEffect it self does not cause a re-render.

 useReduce to keep track of states